How to get from Bangkok to Sukhothai

 Keep in mind that tuk-tuks are designed for short-distance travelling within the city.
 They run much slower than a car and their open carriage will expose you and your luggage to the elements.

 Thus, a tuk-tuk is not exactly a good option when travelling the 63 km distance from Phitsanulok to Sukhothai.
-We recommend taking a taxi instead.
+We recommend taking a bus or a taxi instead.

 Bangkok to Sukhothai by Flight